hilbix/tino/howto/firefox.md

   - `signon.management.page.fileImport.enabled`
   - `true`
 - `about:logins`
-  - Import from a File..." shows up at the `...` menu
+  - "Import from a File..." shows up at the `...` menu
 - After import
   - `about:config`
   - `signon.management.page.fileImport.enabled`